View All 1930 Standing Liberty Quarter

 Description

 The 1930 (S) Standing Liberty Quarter is a quarter produced at the San Francisco Mint as part of the Standing Liberty Quarters 1916-1930 series.
-Total mintage reached 1.6 million.
-The obverse features Liberty standing in a gateway between two walls, holding an olive branch and a shield, while the reverse displays an eagle in flight.
-Designed by Hermon A. Mac Neil.
+With a mintage of 1.6 million, this is a scarce issue β€” the lower-mintage of the two mint variants.
+The obverse features Liberty standing in a gateway between two walls, holding an olive branch and a shield and the reverse displays an eagle in flight.
+The final year of the Standing Liberty Quarter before the Washington Quarter replaced it in 1932.
+Struck at the San Francisco Mint, established during the California Gold Rush and now primarily producing proof and collector coins.
+Estimated market value ranges from $20 to $292 depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 6.3 grams, 24.3 mm in diameter, with a reeded edge.
 Cataloged as PCGS #5780.
-Hermon MacNeil's Standing Liberty Quarter replaced the Barber design in 1916.
-The 1916 Standing Liberty Quarter (mintage 52,000) is one of the most desirable 20th-century coins.
-Full Head (FH) designation specimens command substantial premiums.

 External References